ParagShahade/DevOps-and-Infrastructure-Challenge-C3/CI_CD_PIPELINE.md

 - Automated testing using Docker
 - Infrastructure deployment to staging and production
 - Basic health verification
+- Rollback capability using maintenance playbook
 - Simple secrets management

 The approach is practical and focused on the actual requirements.